microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOCASMailboxPlan/readme.md

     Identity
       - Required: Yes
       - Description: The Identity parameter specifies the CAS mailbox plan that you want to modify.
-         You can use any value that uniquely identifies the CAS mailbox plan.

     ActiveSyncEnabled
       - Required: No
       - Description: The ActiveSyncEnabled parameter enables or disables access to the mailbox by using Exchange Active Sync.
-         The default value is $true
+The default is $true.

     ImapEnabled
       -  Required: No
       -  Description: The ImapEnabled parameter enables or disables access to the mailbox by using IMAP4 clients.
 The default value is $true for all CAS mailbox plans except ExchangeOnlineDeskless which is $false by default.

     OwaMailboxPolicy
       -  Required: No
       -  Description: The OwaMailboxPolicy parameter specifies the Outlook on the web (formerly known as Outlook Web App) mailbox policy for the mailbox plan.
 The default value is OwaMailboxPolicy-Default.
          You can use the Get-OwaMailboxPolicy cmdlet to view the available Outlook on the web mailbox policies.

     PopEnabled
       -  Required: No
       -  Description: The PopEnabled parameter enables or disables access to the mailbox by using POP3 clients.
-         The default value is $true
+The default value is $true.

 ## Example